 Nearly a decade ago, we set out to answer a critical management question: What type of M&A strategy creates the most value for large corporations?
-We crunched the numbers, and the answer was clear: pursue many small deals that accrue to a meaningful amount of market capitalization over multiple years instead of relying on episodic, “big-bang” transactions.
+We crunched the numbers, and the answer was clear: pursue many small deals that accrue to a meaningful amount of market capitalization over multiple years instead of relying on episodic, “big-bang” transactions.1 Between 1999 and 2010, companies following this programmatic approach to M&A generally outperformed peers.2

 The data also confirmed just how challenging it is for individual companies to make the transition to programmatic M&A from any of the other models we identified.
 For instance, none of the companies that followed an organic approach between 2004 and 2014 had shifted to a programmatic model by the time we performed our latest analysis.
 And by 2017, more than a quarter of those companies had dropped out of the Global 1,000 altogether because of takeovers and other factors.
 The story was similar among those companies we deemed selective acquirers (Exhibit 2).